materials-data-facility/awesome-bayesian-optimization/readme.md

 ## Datasets
 The datasets section provides links to publicly available datasets that can be used for benchmarking and evaluating Bayesian optimization algorithms in the context of materials science and chemistry.
 These datasets should span various domains, such as catalysis, battery materials, and polymers.

+- [Foundry-ML](https://foundry-ml.org/#/) A collection of "ML-ready" datasets, with many possibly useful for Bayesian optimization